boyali/autonomomous_vehicle_kinematic_control/README.md

-This repository contains two basic tutorials for designing a kinematic controller for the autonomous vehicles.
+This repository contains two basic tutorials for designing a kinematic controller for autonomous vehicles.

 For the equations and citation please refer to: